This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 > Eye Health

-> Cancer treatments
+> Cancer Treatments

-Volunteers will also join local medical students to see what it will be like once they start studying.
+Volunteers will join local medical students to see what it will be like once they start studying.
 All of these experiences will help you not only become more prepared for a future in medicine but also give you the chance to see if it's the right career for you!

 Teacher Checklist

-Risk Assessments Inspection Visits Free Places for Teachers Resource Packs LOtC Quality Badge Duke of Edinburgh Award
+Risk Assessments Inspection Visits Free Places for Teachers Resource Packs LOtC Quality Badge Tailor your trip

 Example Itineraries